Probing for high momentum protons in $^4$He via the $^4He(e,e'p)X$ reaction: Data Analysis

-\item[-] $n(p_{m})$ is the net counts in the triton region between missing energies of 0.017 GeV to 0.022 GeV, after randoms and background subtraction.
-The three nucleon region, 3N, lies between 0.017 GeV and 0.029 GeV in the missing energy spectrum.
-Background subtraction in the triton region was done using either a simple constant background or a sloped straight line background below 0.029 GeV.
+where: \begin{itemize} \item[a)] $n(p_{m})$ is the net counts in the triton region between missing energies of 0.017 GeV to 0.022 GeV, after randoms and background subtraction.
+Since there is no model for the X = 3N channels beyond 0.022 GeV, and since these channels reach 0.029 GeV, the background subtraction in the triton region was done using straight line subtraction below 0.029 GeV.
+An example of this background subtraction for 153~MeV/$c$ kinematics is shown in Fig. \ref{Emissdirty}.
+Left and right plots are before and after background subtraction, respectively.
+The net count in the triton region is obtained by the total counts in the shaded area in the right plot.

-\item[-] $RSC$ is the radiative and straggling correction factor, more details on this correction are given in section \ref{radiative}.
+\item[b)] $RSC$ is the radiative and straggling corrections to the cross section due to the tail on the missing energy spectrum.
+These corrections are determined by comparing the number of events in a 5~MeV window centered on the triton peak to the total number of events in the GEANT simulation.
+There is little variation in RSC from the simulation between proton spectrometer settings: 1.33$<$RSC$<$1.35.
+There is an uncertainty of 0.2\% on RSC.